EEstevanell/translation-rag/README.md

 python -m translation_rag --seed
 ```
 This command populates the ChromaDB vector store with a few example translation
 pairs stored under `seed_memory/`.
-Each example records the source and target
-languages along with the sentence pair, allowing the RAG system to retrieve
+Each pair is saved as an independent
+document using only the source sentence for similarity search.
+The associated
+target sentence is kept in the document metadata so retrieval can be filtered by
-relevant examples for a given language combination.
+source and target languages and relevant examples are returned for a given
+language combination.

 ## Testing Different Approaches